Asia with Kids: 11 Family-Friendly Destinations Kids Will Love

 Because Indonesia doesn’t ask you to choose between adventure and rest.
 One day, it’s waterfalls and temple ruins.
 Next, it’s poolside naps and coconut pancakes.
 Whether you’re raising little beach lovers, tiny hikers, or just two tired parents in need of space to breathe, Indonesia meets you exactly where you are.

-3. India—For Culture, Chaos, and Lifelong Memories.
+3. India—For Culture, Chaos, and Lifelong Memories with kids.

 .